General Medical Council: Misconduct and fitness to practise

-Emergency Driving
+Emergency driving

 Gaining registration with the GMC (whether provisional or full) also allows the registrant to fit and utilise green flashing lights to their car.
-Such lights can be used when attending a medical emergency to alert other road users to their presents and intentions.
-They can also make a doctors car more visible if they have stopped at an accident scene.
+Such lights can be used when attending a medical emergency to alert other road users to their presence and intentions.
+They can also make a doctor's car more visible if they have stopped at an accident scene.
 They do not confer exemptions to road traffic legislations.